 4. Spark the Grind: Ignite the Power of Disciplined Creativity

 by Erik Wahl

-From the world-famous graffiti artist, beloved corporate speaker, and bestselling author of Unthink, Spark the Grind is provocative book on how to train yourself to become creative in business and in everyday life.
-In a world of dichotomies, where were are told that we are either a creative right-brain type, or an analytic left-brain type, and never the twain shall meet, Wahl believes otherwise.
+From the world-famous graffiti artist, beloved corporate speaker, and bestselling author of Unthink, Spark the Grind is a provocative book on how to train yourself to become creative in business and in everyday life.
+In a world of dichotomies, where we are told that we are either a creative right-brain type, or an analytic left-brain type, and never the twain shall meet, Wahl believes otherwise.
 In Spark the Grind he argues that creativity has two faces: the spark of inspiration and the grind of following through to make that idea a reality.
 In the current world of business, Wahl points out that success depends on being able to harness creativity and discipline.
 Spark the Grind provides practical advice about how to fan the sparks and make the grind more productive.

 5. Live, Love, Explore: Discover the Way of the Traveler, a Roadmap to the Life You Were Meant to Live

 by Leon Logothetis